markrebec/zuul/README.md

   <tr>
     <td><code>scope</code></td>
     <td>A symbol.
 Defaults to <code>:default</code></td>
-    <td>The default scope to use for authorization options.
+    <td>The default scope to use for authorization operations.
 This applies to the authorization models and the access control filters, and can be overridden when defining either one.</td>
   </tr>
   <tr>
     <td><code>with_permissions</code></td>